Travel to Beijing, China – Episode 638

 What side trips would you recommend?

 Chengde Mountain Resort – the former resort of the Qing Dynasty Emperors, modeled on Potala Palace in Tibet.
-4.5 hours train, or 4-5 hours bus ride away
+4.5 hours train, or a 4-5 hours bus ride away

 Shanghai is only 4.5hours on the fast train, easy to get down there for a couple of days cheaply.